 This is the number one killer of adults over the age of 65.
 Presently, more than one in three men and one in four women over the age of 65 suffer from heart disease.
 Annual screenings for heart disease, high cholesterol and risk of stroke are a vital part of your healthcare plan.
 Through proper lifestyle and preventative medicine, you can significantly reduce your risk of heart disease.

 This is the second leading cause of death in adults over the age of 65.
 Annual screenings for cancer should be a part of preventative healthcare for all seniors.
 These include colonoscopies, skin cancer screenings, mammograms for women and prostate screening tests for men.
 If caught early life expectancy for most cancers dramatically increases.

 Approximately one in four adults over the age of 65 has diabetes.
-Annual screenings as well as maintaining a healthy lifestyle and diet can reduce the risk for diabetes.
+Annual screenings as well as maintaining a healthy lifestyle and diet can reduce the risk of diabetes.

 Today, approximately 54 million Americans suffer from Osteoporosis.
 Widely known as a concern for people as they age because of hormonal changes and a lack of sufficient calcium and magnesium minerals in the body.
 An annual DEXA bone density scan and taking bone-building supplements can significantly reduce the risk of fractures and back injuries.

 Almost half of all adults over the age of 65 suffer from some level of arthritis.
 Leading an active lifestyle and a diet that is rich in Omega 3 can significantly help reduce the progressiveness of this ailment.

 Lung function can be compromised more as people age.
 This is especially true for people who live in urban areas or people who have been smokers for many years.
 Quitting smoking, staying active and using a home air filtration system can help maintain better lung function.